 BBC Science Tinnitus Interview with Tim Husband

 Since the 1970s, many people in cities across the globe have started hearing a strange hum.
 Watch the video above to join Linda Geddes in her hunt for an explanation.

-Click below to watch the video that explaing more about this mystery noise that’s driving the world mad.Watch Video
+Click below to watch the video that explains more about this mystery noise that’s driving the world mad.Watch the Interview